Pre-application planning advice

 If an application is subsequently submitted which fails to take on board advice given by officers, then we are likely to refuse it without further discussion with the applicant or their agent.

-From 3 January 2017 we will treat information provided as part of a pre-application advice request as confidential until such time that a related full application is received.
-Once a full planning application is received all information relating to the pre-application request and our response will be made public.
+From 3 January 2017 we have treated information provided as part of a pre-application advice request as confidential until such time that a related formal planning application is received.
+Once a formal planning application is received all information relating to the pre-application request and our response will be made public.